: Sanctuary! Sanctuary! Lovejoy

 Folklore, Mythology, and Religion

 - Spider-Man 3: After realizing things have gotten out of control, Peter goes to a church tower where he tries to free himself from the black symbiote.
-He later learns the ringing bells generate that loud noises are the symbiote's weakness, freeing him.
+He later learns the ringing bells generate the loud noises that are the symbiote's weakness, freeing him.
 This is more or less how it happened in the comics.

 - The film Sometimes They Come Back has the hero and his family hide from demonically resurrected hooligans in a church.
 When one of the punks tries to enter the church to attack them, his limbs begin to catch fire as they pass the threshold.

 - One of the Rules of Highlander: no Immortal can fight another on Holy Ground.
 Any holy ground of any religion seems to work, but churches and graveyards are the most common.
 Whether it's an honor system or an actual binding law seems to vary by show/movie.
-In one TV Movie, an attempt to fight in a Buddhist Temple causes omnious thunder and the swords to break, while in Highlander Endgame, a group of Immortals tired of the fight are slaughtered on presumably (it's the subject of much debate) Holy ground.
+In one TV Movie, an attempt to fight in a Buddhist Temple causes omnious thunder and the swords to break, while in Highlander: Endgame, a group of Immortals tired of the fight are slaughtered on presumably (it's the subject of much debate) Holy ground.
 In one episode of Highlander: The Series Joe tells Duncan that the last time an Immortal killed another on holy ground was in 79 AD, in a little town named Pompeii.

 - In Tim Burton's Sleepy Hollow movie, the town residents are gathered in a church for a meeting when the Headless Horseman shows up outside.
 The Horseman's body and weapons dissolve upon contact with consecrated ground, and it would seem that his plan to kill the heroine's father is thwarted.
 So the Horseman ties a rope to a stake and launches it through a window impaling Baltus Van Tassel.
 The Horseman then pulls on the rope, yanking Baltus out of the window, then he pulls on him until the father gets stuck in the fence.
 (Unfortunately for the father, his head is now sticking beyond the border of the consecrated ground...)